munificent/game-programming-patterns/book/dirty-flag.markdown

 When an object does move, the obvious approach is to just recalculate its world transform right then.
 But don't forget the hierarchy!
 If a parent moves, we'll have to recalculate its world transform *and all of its children's, recursively*.

 Now imagine some busy gameplay.
 In a single frame, the ship gets tossed on the ocean, the crow's nest rocks in the wind, the pirate leans to the edge, and the parrots hops onto his head.
 In this one frame, we've changed four local transforms.
-With our current approach of eagerly recalculating world transforms, why ends up happening?
+With our current approach of eagerly recalculating world transforms, what ends up happening?

     1. update ship local transform
     2. calculate ship world transform